 According to their results, the #1 result in Google’s organic search results has an average CTR of 31.7%.
 This is about 10x higher compared to the #10 position.

 Depending on the positions ranges, moving up 1 spot in the search results may increase your CTR by 30.8%.
 But the increase in CTR you will see drastically varies depending on from where to where the page will move.

 For example, moving from position #3 to position #2 will usually result in a significant CTR boost.
 But if your page is moving from position #10 to #9 you way not see any significant increase in traffic.

 According to this study, organic CTR for positions 7 to 10 are almost the same.
 Therefore moving up a few spots on the bottom of the first page may not result in more organic traffic.

 An interesting finding in this study is the significant CTR difference between #1 and #2.
-The study suggest that it may be due to the many instinctive clinks that first Google result gets, according to a recent Moz survey
+The study suggests that it may be due to the many instinctive clinks that first Google result gets, according to a recent Moz survey

-And it was not surprising to see that the top 3 organic results, receive collectively 75.1% of all the clicks.
+And it was not surprising to see that the top 3 organic results receive collectively 75.1% of all the clicks.

 Internet Marketing Ninja’s study from 2017

 The second study I will be looking at was conducted in the summer of 2017 by the website www.internetmarketingninjas.com.

 Their CTR results are presented below, and some interesting findings were made: